brianj-kim/next-s-dashboard/README.md

-## Next.js App Router Course - Starter
+## Next.js App Learning Course

-This is the starter template for the Next.js App Router Course.
-It contains the starting code for the dashboard application.
+This is the Next.js App Learning Course.
+It is for a dashboard application.
 For more information, see the [course curriculum](https://nextjs.org/learn) on the Next.js Website.